Samantha Roth, LCSW-C

 What makes me unique?
 One of the things I tell potential clients when they call is that they’re going to get me as a real person.
 That means I’m going to make jokes, swear, pick up my cats if they walk by for cuddles…as well as provide you with empathy, support, encouragement and someone who will challenge you when needed and help you face that challenge head on.
 I ask clients to be their true, authentic, vulnerable selves in session – I won’t ask any less of myself.

 The Practical Stuff

 What insurances do I accept?
 I am in network with Carefirst BCBS and Evernorth (previously known as Cigna).
 I do not accept insurance for couples/relationship therapy.
 Please see our Rates and Insurance page for more information.

 Do I offer telehealth or in person sessions?
-During Covid, I am offering teletherapy, and I prefer it.
-I plan to go back to maybe two days a week in person when I feel safe to do so.
+I offer teletherapy, and I prefer it.
+I do occasional in person sessions depending on client need.